TuringLang/Bijectors.jl/docs/src/defining_examples.md

 The inverse bijector can be implemented in a very similar way (Wikipedia has the formulae as well), but is left as an exercise for the very willing reader!

 Finally, suppose we had a distribution `UnitSphere`, where `rand(UnitSphere())` returned a random point on the unit sphere.
-This technically exists in Manifolds.jl, but we can also define a hacky version ourselves:
+Something similar to this technically exists in Manifolds.jl, but we can also define a hacky version ourselves:

 ```@example stereographic
 using Distributions

 struct UnitSphere <: Distributions.ContinuousMultivariateDistribution end
 Base.size(::UnitSphere) = (3,)
-Base.rand(::UnitSphere) = normalize(randn(3))
+Base.rand(::UnitSphere) = normalize(rand(3))
 ```

 Then, we could define